-Year Ended December 31, 2019 2020 Expected term (in years) 5.27 - 6.25 5.88 - 6.10 Expected volatility 69.69% - 73.51% 82.54% - 88.62% Risk-free interest rate 1.43% -1.46% 0.31% - 0.55% Fair Value of Common Stock \$0.35 \$0.58 - \$1.22 Expected dividend yield 0% 0% the board of directors has determined fair value of the common stock at the time of grant of the option by considering a number of objective and subjective factors including important developments in the Company's operations, contemporaneous valuations performed by an independent third party firm, sales of the Company's convertible preferred stock, the Company's operating results and financial performance, the conditions in the biotechnology industry and the economy in general, the stock price volatility of similar public companies and the lack of marketability of the Company's common stock, among other factors.

-The fair value of the shares of common stock underlying stock options has historically been determined by the Company's board of directors.
-Because there has been no public market for the Company's common stock,
+Prior to the Company's IPO in March 2021, the fair value of the shares of common stock underlying stock options had historically been determined by the Company's board of directors.
+Because there has been no public market for the Company's common stock, the board of directors has determined fair value of the common stock at the time of grant of the option by considering a number of objective and subjective factors including important developments in the Company's operations, contemporaneous valuations performed by an independent third party firm, sales of the Company's convertible preferred stock, the Company's operating results and financial performance, the conditions in the biotechnology industry and the economy in general, the stock price volatility of similar public companies and the lack of marketability of the Company's common stock, among other factors.
+After the Company's IPO in March 2021, the fair value of common stock is determined using the closing price of the Company's common stock on the Nasdaq Global Select Market.